Image from northcarolinahistory.org

 Holden, barred from holding political office as a result of his impeachment, was offered ministerial posts to Peru and Argentina but declined both.
 He moved to Washington, D.C. for awhile to again resume his newspaper career by editing the Daily Chronicle.
 In 1873, he returned to North Carolina and became the postmaster of Raleigh, holding the position for the next decade.
 Although several legislators made efforts to pardon him and clear his political disabilities, none were successful.
 Holden continued to write and serve as something of an unofficial head of the Republican Party until his death in March of 1892.

 The association appealed to the senator from Alamance, who also joined in the call to further study the issue.
-Doug Berger, a Democratic co-sponsor of the bipartisan proposal, said the bill had the support of a state historian who considered the impeachment to be motivated mostly by racism and party politics.
+Doug Berger, a Democratic co-sponsor of the bipartisan proposal, said the bill had the support of a state historian who considered Holden's impeachment to be motivated mostly by racism and party politics.
 Berger said he was willing to dedicate more study to the issue, but thought it would lead to "the Civil War being fought all over again."

 Sources: National Governors Association, The North Carolina History Project, The North Carolina Civil War Sesquicentennial, "Debate on Holden Pardon Delayed by 'Scurrilous' Report" in the New Bern Sun Journal on March 22 2011, "High School Student Halts Holden's Pardon" on WRAL on March 24 2011, "N.C.
 State Senate Pardons Governor Who Stood Up to Klan" in Reuters on April 12 2011, Historic Alamance County: An Illustrated Almanac by William Murray Vincent, The Long Shadow of the Civil War: Southern Dissent and Its Legacies by Victoria E. Bynum, The Dictionary of North Carolina Biography edited by William S. Powell, Lectures on the Growth and Development of the United States edited by Edwin Wiley and Irving Everett Rines and Albert Bushnell Hart, Encyclopedia of the Reconstruction by Richard Zuczek, The American Annual Cyclopedia and Register of Important Events, North Carolina in the Civil War by Michael C. Hardy, The Ku Klux Klan: A Guide to an American Subculture by Marty Gitlin, Carpetbaggers, Cavalry, and the Ku Klux Klan: Exposing the Invisible Empire During Reconstruction by J. Michael Martinez, Declarations of Dependence: The Long Reconstruction of Popular Politics in the South, 1861-1908 by Gregory P. Downs, The American Annual Cyclopaedia and Register of Important Events of the Year 1870